-This tragedy is not the first one of its kind that Leesfield Scolaro has had to face in its 30 years of practice.
-Among the nation's leading trial lawyers, Ira H. Leesfield has successfully represented victims of toxic poisoning and gas leaks in hotels, motels and resorts for over twenty years.
+This tragedy is not the first one of its kind that Leesfield Scolaro has had to face across six decades of practice.
+Among the nation's leading trial lawyers, Ira H. Leesfield has successfully represented victims of toxic poisoning and gas leaks in hotels, motels and resorts for over thirty-five years.
 Because of the firm's office locations in Key West and South Beach, they are frequently presented with tragedies involving gas and toxic fume leaks in tropical settings.
 The firm has maintained its office in Key West's historic old town since 1986.

 Thomas Scolaro took on a University when a visiting student spent the night in a college-owned off-campus house that was solely equipped with gas appliances, including a gas furnace.
 The next morning, our client was rushed to the hospital after she was found in bed completely lethargic and unresponsive.
 Her carboxyhemoglobin level reached 24.8% (normal range is 0-5%) which confirmed carbon monoxide poisoning.
 The Fire Department determined that the exhaust pipe for the gas furnace was not exhausting the carbon monoxide, and instead it led to a build up throughout the house.
 Thomas Scolaro discovered during this case that the university, to save a few bucks, had sent in-house employees to do maintenance work on the house days before the incident.